okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 ### Media Access Control (MAC) Address

-- Within range to max address `FF:FF:FF:FF:FF:FF`
+- Within range to max address `FF:FF:FF:FF:FF:FF`.
-- 48 bit address
+- 48 bit address.
-- First three sections represent the Organizationally Unique Identifier (OUI) - number deontes the manufacturer and whether this is a `universal` or `local` MAC address
+- First three sections represent the Organizationally Unique Identifier (OUI) - number deontes the manufacturer and whether this is a `universal` or `local` MAC address.
-- The MAC addresses are mapped to IP addresses through the `Address Resolution Protocol (ARP)`
+- The MAC addresses are mapped to IP addresses through the `Address Resolution Protocol (ARP)`.

 ### Address Resolution Protocol (ARP)